FOUNDATION OBRAS

 We did several informal try outs (dance, music, exhibition) with more than satisfying results, but to organize a formal public event in a quarry is not easy because of safety and logistics.

-Once we initiated and co-produced a very ambitious and successful theatre production: the Divina Commedia 2.0.
+One time, we initiated and co-produced a very ambitious and successful theatre production: the Divina Commedia 2.0.

 The artists couple Dan and Trish Scott realized a series of projects, assuming that the abandoned marble quarries were temples of an ancient civilization.